-To help prevent spam and keep Gmail accounts safe and secure, Google email limits the quantity of emails you can send or receive per day, and the number of user you can add as recipients.
+To help prevent spam and keep Gmail accounts safe and secure, Google email limits the number of emails you can send or receive per day, and the number of users you can add as recipients.

 How to fix the spam problem

 First, you should understand the reasons below to learn how to prevent seeing these emails in the future.